mehr-schulferien-de/www.mehr-schulferien.de/CONTRIBUTING.md

 ## Pull requests

-We recommend that you follow this guide, which is based on the [Phoenix contributing guide](https://github.com/phoenixframework/phoenix/blob/master/CONTRIBUTING.md).
+We recommend that you follow this guide, which has been adapted from the [Phoenix contributing guide](https://github.com/phoenixframework/phoenix/blob/master/CONTRIBUTING.md).

 1. Choose an issue you want to work on and assign yourself to it.
 (If a relevant issue does not exist yet, open the issue first and then assign yourself to it).

-1. Create a new topic branch (off of `master`, which is the main branch for the 2020 version) to work on the issue.
+1. Create a new topic branch (off of `master`) to work on the issue.

-    **IMPORTANT**: making changes in `master` is discouraged.
-You should always keep your local `master` in sync with upstream `master` and make your changes in topic branches.
+Give the topic branch a meaningful name and prefix the name with your Github username and a forward slash (for example, `riverrun/update_readme`).

+    **IMPORTANT**: do not make changes in `master`.

     ```bash
     git checkout -b <topic-branch-name>